lukdav/never-have-i-ever/README.md

 - CSS3 (Cascading Style Sheets) is a style sheet language used for describing the presentation of a document written in HTML.
 - [JavaScript](https://www.javascript.com/) is a high-level programming language and has been used to add a small amount of interactivity.
 - [Python3](https://www.python.org/download/releases/3.0/) is a coding language used to communicate with the database.
+- [Heroku](https://www.heroku.com/) is a cloud platform as a service.
 - [MongoDB](https://www.mongodb.com/) is a document-oriented database, used to store data; categories, games and user data.
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/) is a micro-web framework - depends on Jinja template engine and Werkzeug.